-Purchasing your first home is an exciting event, but there are also a lot of unknowns.
+Buying your first home is an exciting decision, but there are also a lot of unknowns.
 Are there any underlying problems?
-Do the utililities seem like they’re holding up?
-A common thing for first time home buyers to check out is the condition of the house’s HVAC equipment.
-A furnace that’s in particularly bad shape could be the difference between making an offer on a house and looking elsewhere.
+Do the utilities seem like they’re in good shape?
+A good thing for first-time home buyers to take a look at is the condition of the house’s HVAC system.
+A furnace that’s in especially bad shape may be the difference between making an offer on a house and searching elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s take a look at some of the key things you’ll want to know about the HVAC system.

 Unless you’re already familiar with HVAC systems, you may not know what to look for.
 Fortunately, there are a few pieces of information that can deliver insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to determine when the make and model was first manufactured.
 Older models can be less energy efficient and will often lack convenient features available in new equipment.
 This is usually fairly easy to find, but it’s also only half the information you want.
 You should also attempt to find out when the system was installed.